NAICNO/Jobanalyzer/code/sonalyze/MANUAL.md

 $ sonalyze jobs --remote http://some.host.no:8087 --cluster ml -f 20w -u - --some-gpu --host ml8
 ```

-It is additionally possible to use `--auth-file` to specify a file holding the identity information
+It is additionally possible (sometimes necessary) to use `--auth-file` to specify a file holding the
-of yourself as a `username:password` pair (this is crude but implements HTTP "basic"
+identity information of yourself as a `username:password` pair (this is crude but implements HTTP
-authentication).
+"basic" authentication).
 In this case, the server must have been told about this identity.
-See the server
+See the
-manual for how to set that up.
+server manual for how to set that up.

 In the case of remote access, the server supplies the `--data-path` and `--config-file` arguments
 based on the `--cluster` argument, so the former must be omitted from the local command invocation.